Love, Lies, and Language Models: Investigating AI's Role in Romance-Baiting Scams: Survey Questions

 \textbf{Specific Interpersonal Trust Scale (SITS) \cite{johnson-george_measurement_nodate}:} We used two subscales from SITS, the \textit{reliableness} and the \textit{emotional trust} scales.\\

 \textbf{Reliableness Subscale}

-\begin{itemize} \item If Jairam promised to do me a favor, they would follow through. \item I could count on Jairam to keep promises and commitments. \item If we made plans to meet, I would be certain Jairam would be there. \end{itemize}
+\begin{itemize} \item If [Partner] promised to do me a favor, they would follow through. \item I could count on [Partner] to keep promises and commitments. \item If we made plans to meet, I would be certain [Partner] would be there. \end{itemize}

-\textbf{Emotional Trust Subscale} \begin{itemize} \item I could talk freely to Jairam knowing they would want to listen. \item If Jairam knew what hurt my feelings, I would never worry they would use that against me. \item I would be able to confide in Jairam and know that they would want to listen. \end{itemize}
+\textbf{Emotional Trust Subscale} \begin{itemize} \item I could talk freely to [Partner] knowing they would want to listen. \item If [Partner] knew what hurt my feelings, I would never worry they would use that against me. \item I would be able to confide in [Partner] and know that they would want to listen. \end{itemize}

 \textbf{Connection During Conversations Scale (CDCS) \cite{okabe2024measuring}.} \\ We adapted items from CDCS to better suit our context of online text-based conversations with a specific partner.
 The original CDCS focuses on feelings of interpersonal connection during in-person interactions (e.g., ``I felt `in sync' with them'').
-To capture participants’ experiences with their conversation partner, we modified the items to reference the partner directly by name and adjusted the content to reflect online chat settings. \begin{itemize} \item After my chats with Jairam, I felt more positive. \item I felt a sense of connection during my online conversations with Jairam. \item Jairam's messages had an emotional impact on me. \item Talking to Jairam helped me feel less lonely. \end{itemize}
+To capture participants’ experiences with their conversation partner, we modified the items to reference the partner directly by name and adjusted the content to reflect online chat settings. \begin{itemize} \item After my chats with [Partner], I felt more positive. \item I felt a sense of connection during my online conversations with [Partner]. \item [Partner]'s messages had an emotional impact on me. \item Talking to [Partner] helped me feel less lonely. \end{itemize}